 Where a party wishes to refer in a conference brief to a document that might be submitted in evidence, such as an expert’s report, a contract, a letter, or a message, the relevant portion of the document should be set out or summarized in the textual portion of the brief.
 The document should not also be included as an attachment unless the form of the document, rather than the content, is relevant.

-Like the rest of society, the Court is adapting to change as we come out of a long period of pandemic-related restrictions.
+The Court is still adapting to the changes that arose out of the COVID-19 pandemic.
 Adapting to these changes may require that we reconsider some or all of the regional variations set out in this notice.
 The profession, the parties, and the public are therefore encouraged to check the Court’s website frequently to ensure that they have the most up-to-date information on variations from the Consolidated Notice in our region.

 The Honourable M. Gregory Ellies